wiremind/remoulade/docs/source/cookbook.rst

 This part of the docs contains recipes for various things you might want to do using Remoulade.
-Each section will be light on prose and code heavy, so if you have any questions about one of the recipes, open an `issue on GitHub`_.
+Each section will be light on prose and code-heavy, so if you have any questions about one of the recipes, open an `issue on GitHub`_.

 .. _issue on GitHub: https://github.com/wiremind/remoulade/issues